 It’s what we’ve been told all our lives—burn as many calories as you take in, and you’ll maintain your weight.
 It’s why you think you can walk off those French fries, or treat yourself to a bag of pretzels after an hour at the gym.

 Just one problem—it might not be true.
-A study published in The BMJ this month found that, for maintaining weight loss, calories from low-carb foods are better than those from high-carb foods.
+A recent study published in The BMJ found that, for maintaining weight loss, calories from low-carb foods are better than those from high-carb foods.

 Cutting carbs could boost metabolism

 In the study, people eating a low-carb diet sped up their metabolisms by about 250 calories a day compared to those eating high-carb diets.
 That’s a notable difference—it could translate to a 22-pound weight loss over three years, on average.